-From deep strike changes to a revamped force org chart, here are the top 10 new Horus Heresy rules changes in the new edition!
+From big deep strike changes to a revamped force org chart, here are the top 10 new Horus Heresy rules changes and Legends units for the third edition!

 So, you thought you had your Horus Heresy list dialed in?
 Think again.
 The new edition has pulled the rug, then replaced it with a flowchart covered in special rules, force org rewrites, and deep strike rules that feel like they came from a board meeting.